syrkis/miiii/paper/main.typ

   g_t = nabla_theta L + lambda(alpha e_(t-1) + (1-alpha)g_(t-1))
 $<grad>

-where $e_t$ is the exponential moving average of gradients with decay rate $alpha=0.98$, and $lambda=2$ controls the influence of the slow-varying component.
+where $e_t$ is the exponential moving average of gradients with decay rate $alpha=0.98$, and $lambda$ controls the influence of the slow-varying component.

-Training uses full batch gradient descent with the entire dataset of $p^2$ samples (#num(12769) when $p=113$).
+The training uses full batch gradient descent with the entire dataset of $p^2$ samples (#num(12769) when $p=113$).
 The model is evaluated on a held-out validation set after each epoch, tracking per-task accuracy and loss.
 As the setup used in $cal(T)_"nanda"$, training was done on thirty percent of the total dataset, with the remaining used for validation (1000 samples) and testing (remaining).
-Further as $cal(T)_"miiii"$ involves the learning of 29 (when $p=113$) tasks rather then 1, and due to each task's non-commutativity, a larger hidden dimension of 256 was added to the hyper parameter search space, as well as the potential for 8 heads ($cal(T)_"nanda"$ was solved with a hidden dimension of 128, and 4 heads).
+Further, as $cal(T)_"miiii"$ involves the learning of 29 (when $p=113$) tasks rather than 1, and due to each task's non-commutativity, a larger hidden dimension of 256 was added to the hyper parameter search space, as well as the potential for 8 heads ($cal(T)_"nanda"$ was solved with a hidden dimension of 128, and 4 heads).
 The number of transformer blocks was kept at 1, as this ensures consistency with $cal(T)_"nanda"$ (and as full generalization was possible, as we shall see in the @results).

-Training was done on a NVIDIA GeForce RTX 4090 GPU, with Python3.11 and extensive use of "JAX 0.4.35" and it's associated ecosystem.
+Training was done on a NVIDIA GeForce RTX 4090 GPU, with Python3.11 and extensive use of "JAX 0.4.35" and its associated ecosystem.
-Neuron activations were calculated at every training step, and logged for later analysis.
+Neuron activations were calculated at every training step and logged for later analysis.

 == Visualization

 Much of the data worked with here is inherently high dimensional.
-For training, for example, we have $n$ steps, two splits (train/valid) about $p/ln(p)$ tasks, and two metrics (accuracy, and loss).
-This, along with the inherent opaqueness of deep learning models, motivated the developed custom visualization library, `esch`#footnote[https://github.com/syrkis/esch], to visualize attention weights, intermediate representations, training metrics, and more.
+For training, for example, we have $n$ steps, two splits (train/valid) about $p/ln(p)$ tasks, and two metrics (accuracy and loss).
+This, along with the inherent opaqueness of deep learning models, motivated the development of a custom visualization library, `esch`#footnote[https://github.com/syrkis/esch], to visualize attention weights, intermediate representations, training metrics, and more.
 To familiarize the reader with visualizing the inner workings of a trained model, an essential plot type for the reader to keep in mind is seen in @plot_example.
 As there are only #num(12769) samples when $p=113$, all samples can be fed at once to the model.
 Inspecting a specific activation thus yields a $1 times$ #num(12796) vector $v$, which can be reshaped as a $113 times 113$ matrix, with the two axes, $x_0$ and $x_1$, varying from 0 to 112, respectively.
 The top-left corner then shows the given value for the sample $(0 dot p^0 + 0 dot p^1)$, and so on.

 #figure(